EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 # MLOps Deployment Guide

-The **MLOps Building Block** provides support services for training machine learning models within the cloud platform.
-It orchestrates the training of ML models across popular frameworks, maintains a history of training runs with associated metrics, and manages the associated training data.
+The **MLOps Building Block** uses GitLab for code and data versioning, **SharingHub** for collaborative ML services, and **MLflow SharingHub** (a custom MLflow) for experiment tracking and model registry.
 This guide provides step-by-step instructions to deploy the MLOps Building Block within your Kubernetes cluster.

 ---

 ## Introduction

-The **MLOps Building Block** provides integrated services for training and managing machine learning models within the EOEPCA+ environment.
-It uses GitLab for code and data versioning, **SharingHub** for collaborative ML services, and **MLflow SharingHub** (a custom MLflow) for experiment tracking and model registry.

 ### Key Features

-- **End-to-End** ML Workflow: Data versioning, model training, experiment logging, model deployment or registry.
+- **ML Workflow**: Data versioning, model training, experiment logging, model deployment or registry.
 - **GitLab Integration**: Automatic linking of GitLab projects (public or private) into SharingHub for discoverability.
 - **OIDC Authentication**: Via Keycloak or compatible OIDC provider (optional but highly recommended).
-- **S3 / MinIO Storage**: Flexible object storage for large data and model artifacts.
+- **S3 / MinIO Storage**: Object storage for large data and model artifacts.

 ---